Hydrospheredata/mist/docs/library_java.md

 #### Arguments

-Internally library dsl is based on `ArgDef[A]` - its goal is to describe argument type and how to extract it from a request.
+Internally library dsl is based on `Jarg[A]` - its goal is to describe argument type and how to extract it from a request.
-So for example: `intArg("n")` means that request's json object should contain key `n` with a value that can be converted to integer.
+So for example: `intArg("n")` means that request's json object should has key `n` with a value that can be converted to integer.
 There are following basic methods do define an argument (they have similar names for different types: intArg/stringArg/doubleArg/booleanArg).
 For example for integer:
 - `intArg(String name)` -  required argument by name